 The WLAN controller lets SMEs easily configure and keep tabs on their WLAN networks either through automatic RF management or straightforward monitoring.
-For 7 or more access points, additional hardware is required.

 The bintec WLAN controller enables your customer`s WLAN network to be configured in under 30 minutes ... with no particular WLAN skills!
 The automated RF management system spares you time-consuming searches for free WLAN channels and selects the channels that are best for the system as a whole.
 The easy-to-use monitoring system enables the system to be seamlessly monitored, and swiftly detects any threat to the network.

 The bintec WLAN controller is designed for applications in SMEs and can manage up to 150 access points.
 For small installations with up to 4 Access Point a be.IP plus without any additional license acting as a WLAN Controller.
 For up to 12 access points a bintec RS123 or RS353 is required, for up to 150 access points a bintec RXL12x00 is essential.

 To run it, you require a WLAN controller licence on a bintec router.